 In today’s interview series, We have Harsh Agrawal, a ProBlogger and Entrepreneur from India.
-Harsh is the guy behind famous blog ShoutMeLoud.com.
-On ShoutMeLoud.com, Harsh covers topics related to blogging, seo, making money, web hosting, affiliate marketing and social media marketing.
+Harsh is the guy behind the famous blog ShoutMeLoud.com.
+On ShoutMeLoud.com, Harsh covers topics related to blogging, seo, making money, web hosting, affiliate marketing, and social media marketing.

-Apart from ShoutMeLoud, Harsh owns some niche specific blogs.
-I would also suggest checking his personal blog at DenHarsh.com.
+Apart from ShoutMeLoud, Harsh owns some niche-specific blogs.
+I would also suggest checking his personal blog at Harsh.in.
 Harsh has been able to earn thousands of dollars every month from his online blogs.

 Without any delay, lets start the conversation I had with Harsh Agrawal.

-1. First of all, please share a bit about you, your online portals and how you get into blogging?
+1. First of all, please share a bit about yourself, your online portals, and how you get into blogging?

-My main blog ShoutMeLoud.com is for any new-comer and for any existing blogger who wants to start blogging to make a living out of it.
-Blogging is not consider as a main-stream business in India, and I aim to streamline blogging in my country and help millions of bright and young mind to make most out of it.
+My main blog ShoutMeLoud.com is for any newcomer and for any existing blogger who wants to start blogging to make a living out of it.
+Blogging is not considered a mainstream business in India, and I aim to streamline blogging in my country and help millions of bright and young minds make the most out of it.

-I’m one of the living proof that one can make a easily sustainable earning with Blogging, and opt it as a career option.
-With ShoutMeLoud, I share all my techniques and ideas that helped me to make over $45000 a year.
+I’m one of the living proof that one can make easily sustainable earnings with Blogging, and opt for it as a career option.
+With ShoutMeLoud, I share all my techniques and ideas that helped me to make over $45000 a month.
 Just to be clear, this blog is for people who believe that they can work and earn money online, and are pretty serious about it.